-Rory is ranked as a leading silk in Financial Services Regulation in The Legal 500 UK Bar 2023, which describes him as follows, “Rory is both extremely clever and extremely funny which makes him a top-notch advocate.
+The Legal 500 UK Bar 2023, describes him as follows, “Rory is both extremely clever and extremely funny which makes him a top-notch advocate.
 Incisive analysis delivered with just the right amount of wit is advocacy at its best and Rory never disappoints clients, tribunals or instructing solicitors in that regard.
 His practice is quite unique – a blend of financial services, public law and inquiry experience means he is adept at dealing with novel or unusual scenarios and very capable of problem-solving outside the box.”

 He has very considerable experience of financial services and regulatory work.
 This is a field in which he is able to draw on his expertise in both commercial and public law.

 He has advised the UK Regulators in a wide range of cases over many years.

 He has considerable experience of Part VII FSMA transfers, in the insurance and banking fields and has advised and appeared for the UK Regulators in both types of transfer.